Skip to main content

 • Resource type: document

-Assign the policy to the editor role, then assign the editor role to Alice.
+Assign the policy to the editor role, then assign editor to Alice.

 8. Make your first API call